siouan/frontend-gradle-plugin/CONTRIBUTING.md

 ### Modifying source code

+#### Design

+The plugin is designed so as maintenance is as simple as possible, and predictability is the highest possible.
+Effort to develop new features should not depend on the plugin architecture.
+To achieve these goals, the plugin relies on the following principles:
+- Clean architecture: business code is entirely isolated and independent from any framework/library except the JDK.
+The 2 major concepts in this architecture are use cases and providers: use cases are single-responsibility services, while providers are interfaces with the outer world.
+- Inversion of control: using dependency injection increases modularity, and eases unit testing.
+- Unit tests: achieve a 100% code coverage for each use case and provider, apart from the plugin's main class and Gradle task classes.
+- Functional tests: verify integration with Gradle (I/O validation, task dependencies, exit statuses, ...)

+### Recommendations

 - Apart from your preferred IDE, no other tools is required.
 - Use the integrated Gradle Wrapper executable `gradlew` to execute development tasks apart from an IDE.
 - It is a requirement to keep the plugin independent, small.
 That's why resorting to 3rd-party libraries is avoided